-If your horse is otherwise mannerly, consider that your horse may be sensitive or ‘thin skinned’.
+If your horse is otherwise mannerly, consider that your horse may be sensitive or ‘thin-skinned.’
 Horses are somewhat like people in their sensitivity.
-Some like a good vigorous massage, while others might find it too stimulating or even painful.
+Some like a vigorous massage, while others might find it too stimulating or even painful.

 Often breeds like Arabians and Thoroughbreds are more ‘thin skinned’ than ponies or draft breeds.
-They don’t like a very hard brushing, and you may have to lighten the pressure on the brush so they can tolerate it.
-Some may prefer a light whisking off, rather than an energetic currying.
+They don’t like an arduous brushing, and you may have to lighten the pressure on the brush so they can tolerate it.
+Some may prefer a light whisking off, rather than energetic currying.
 Others will be able to take a good rigorous brushing with their lips twitching, and eyes half closed.
 It may be a matter of adjusting your touch to the horse’s sensitivity.

 It may be not just your touch, but the brushes that are the problem.
 A thinly coated horse may be happier when a soft rubber or 'gel' type curry comb is used, followed by a soft-bristled finishing brush.
 Try using a coarse cloth or rubber grooming mitt to clean off mud and dust.
 And be careful with grooming sprays.
 Thin coated sensitive horses may react to the ingredients in sprays more readily than a thicker coated horse.

 One method that works very well on a horse that dislikes grooming is TTouch.
-The Tteam website has several articles explaining TTouch and examples that you can try on your horse.
-Examples of Touch and How to Do Ttouchs explain the method clearly, so you can use your new knowledge on your horse right away.
+The TTeam website has several articles explaining TTouch and examples that you can try on your horse.
+Examples of Touch and How to Do TTouchs explain the method clearly so that you can use your new knowledge on your horse right away.

 If your horse suddenly seems sensitive for no reason look for heat or swelling that may indicate an injury.
 The beginnings of rain scald or other skin problems or a bruise from a kick may make your horse nip if the area is brushed.
 As well, mares might be flinching at various times of their estrus cycle.
 If you suspect this, talk to your veterinarian about possible treatments.